USEPA/BMDS/docs/source/reference/installation.md

 python -m pip install bmds_ui --index-url https://gitlab.epa.gov/api/v4/projects/1508/packages/pypi/simple
 ```

-This should install `pybmds` (the BMDS execution engine) and `bmds_ui` (the BMDS Desktop graphical user interface) along with it's related dependencies.
+This should install `pybmds` (the BMDS execution engine) and `bmds_ui` (the BMDS Desktop User Interface) along with it's related dependencies.
 Now, you're ready to use the application.

 Start the application: